 If this is your first year of being self-employed, you’ll need to make your first contribution towards your following years bill, worked out as 50% of your current years tax bill, so make sure you add that on too.

 If you’re using my bookkeeping spreadsheet it will automatically estimate your tax bill so you know how much to put away each month.

 Estimating your Tax if You’re Limited Company Owners

 If you have a Limited Company, working out your taxes is a bit more complicated.
-But many people make greater tax-savings by forming a Limited Company.
+However, many people make greater tax-savings by forming a Limited Company.

 When it comes to estimating your taxes for your Limited Company, you’ll need to consider corporation tax (payable by the Company) and personal tax depending on how you pay yourself.